 If you have been charged with a DUI for the first time, you may have questions.
 An important one, which can weigh heavily on your conscience and cause a great deal of anxiety, is if you will be served with jail or prison time if you are convicted.
 The answer depends on the severity of your case and the individual circumstances that led to your DUI.

 Given that Florida is a zero-tolerance state when it comes to drunk driving charges, the consequences for a first DUI offense can often be quite severe.
 It is important to know the specific penalties you may face if you are charged.
-Consulting with a qualified DUI attorney is the best way to make sure you know what you can do and how likely jail time might be if you are convicted.
+Consulting with a qualified Tampa DUI lawyer is the best way to make sure you know what you can do and how likely jail time might be if you are convicted.

 If you have been charged with a DUI, contact The Law Place now to find out your options.
 Our firm has a combined experience of 75 years, representing clients just like you.
 We offer an excellent attorney-client relationship so you can move forward confidently in the fight against your DUI charges.